cacophony-wj/LeS/README.md

 ##  Admiring Yourself

 For those who want a little POV action or to play primarily in first person, _IFPV_ (Immersive First-Person View) is included.
 It's a little wonky, so it's disabled by default.
 Ensure you're in first person mode (F key by default) and press _NUMPAD 0_ to enable it.
-Then press the first person key again and look downward.
+Then press the F key again and look downward.
 Tah-Dah!
 Should work tolerably well for POV scenes (maybe a bit of clipping) except for animations where the actors are _really_ close to each other.
-To switch to _vanilla_ first person for gameplay, hit the change view key at any time.
+To switch to _vanilla_ first person for gameplay, hit the F key at any time. _If you are on Light but Kinky, please note issues with IFPV in the Troubleshooting section._

-**This means that you cannot switch to third person anymore without deactivating IFPV with _NUMPAD 0_!**
+**You cannot switch to third person anymore without deactivating IFPV with _NUMPAD 0_!**

-Remember you can always watch a scene from an external view with SexLab's default freecam available with _NUMPAD 3_.
+You can always watch a scene from an external view with SexLab's default freecam available with _NUMPAD 3_.
+Use the mouse to look around and WASD to move your "camera".

 ##  Specific to Light But Sexy

 ###  Defeat

 Defeat is ... a little buggy, to say the least... but I have included it in _Light But Sexy_ as a potential death alternative.
 I have most of it disabled because it breaks too often and forces a reload.
-About the only things left active in my setup are the ability to "surrender" with the _K_ key, or assault people with the _H_ key as per Defeat's description.
-Do them as soon as you're outnumbered if you want a scene because the delay can be excessive.
-If you want to enable more of it feel free, but be prepared for situations such as being stuck to the ground, unable to move, stuck to the ground _and_ unable to move, or unable to interact with anything or open your inventory.
+About the only things left active in my setup are the ability to "surrender" with the _K_ key, or assault people with the _G_ key.
+Surrender as soon as you're outnumbered if you want a scene because the delay can be excessive.
+You can attempt assaults with _G_ if you are **completely undetected** but it will often fail with a two minute timeout before you can try again.
+This being _Defeat_, it does not inform you of failures or successes.
+A better option is to back up until your crosshair disappears from your target and press _G_ to "target".
+You should receive a message that says "_Target_ Marked."
+Knock them down with an unarmed attack.
+(If they are really weak they might die from a critical strike.)
+As much as I would have liked to leave _Witness Intervention_ enabled it is just a total cluster when things start going wrong.
+Honestly you probably shouldn't even bother, even though _Defeat_ does let you do a lot of devious things after you knock somebody down.
+It's easier to just set up a scene with _Tools_ (NumPad 2) and use your imagination.
+If you want to enable more of this mod's features it feel free, but be prepared for situations such as being stuck to the ground, unable to move, stuck to the ground _and_ unable to move, or unable to interact with anything or open your inventory.
+I will not help you resolve Defeat's issues.

 ##  Specific to Light But Kinky

 ###  Cursed Loot

 The thing you have to remember about _Cursed Loot_ is that, once its in your modlist, your game is no longer about Skyrim and it is now about Cursed Loot.
 It does everything from overhauling loot, to adding followers, to changing combat and buffs, to prostitution, to prison overhaul, to death alternatives.
 It even has an alternate start and other quests to help you get a feel for how the mod works.
 Once you activate _Light But Kinky_, I have provided two gameplay options for this mod.
 Both are enabled to ensure they are downloaded but one is hidden.
 The first (and recommended) option is _Cursed Loot Lenient_ which you will see under **Outputs** in the left pane.
 Leave everything untouched for infrequent, mild encounters with bondage gear that's relatively easy to escape from until you hit level 20 where things start getting a bit more hardcore.
-If you are a glutton for punishment and enjoy walking extremely slowly while tied up and clicking menus over and over in an attempt to escape, double-click on _Cursed Loot Punishing._, go to the _FileTree_ tab at the top, and find the _JSON_ file that has _mohidden_ at the end and choose _Unhide_.
-When you finally get sick of it and wish to go back to lenient, repeat the process except choose _Hide._ It's probably best to treat this as a nightmarish survival mode that you should only play to avoid your invitable enslavement or imprisonment for as long as possible before starting over.
+If you are a glutton for punishment, double-click on _Cursed Loot Punishing._, go to the _FileTree_ tab at the top, and find the _JSON_ file that has _mohidden_ at the end and choose _Unhide_.
+If it starts to frustrate you and you wish to go back to lenient, repeat the process except choose _Hide._ It's probably best to treat this as a nightmarish survival mode that you should only play to avoid your invitable enslavement or imprisonment for as long as possible before starting over.
 The key "mechanic" of this mod (such as it is) is that you keep your arousal down via sexual acts to prevent "cursed traps" from triggering that lock you into bondage gear, make you more aroused, spiraling down into a self-defeating loop.
+One tip that people often miss: lucky charms against curses, bondage keys and sex-related potions are almost always hidden in flowers, plants, and bushes for some weird reason.
+(I guess that's where all the creeps hide to watch the women in Iron Pasties.)
 For more details I suggest you do a little searching on LoversLab.com for the Cursed Loot landing page and read up on it.
 It shouldn't be difficult to find, it's about the most popular mod there.

 ## Best Save Practices: READ ME!